Eight channels out.

 SMS — Twilio / Telnyx / Plivo

 Provider of choice.
 Per-recipient throttling.
 Error handling for non-deliverable numbers.
-A paid Twilio/Telnyx/Plivo account is required, but it's a third-party provider tier — no InTouch edition gate.
+A paid Twilio/Telnyx/Plivo account is required, but it's a third-party provider tier — no InTouch AI edition gate.

 WhatsApp (Meta Cloud API)